oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

 1. Login to your Oracle Cloud Console.

-2. Click the Navigation Menu in the upper left, navigate to Marketplace and then select All Applications.
+2. Click the navigation menu in the upper left, navigate to Marketplace and then select All Applications.

      ![Image showing navigation to Marketplace](./images/navigate_2_marketplace.png " ")